xoxfaby/BetterAPI/README.md

    - Fully backwards compatible, but I encourage using the new helper, once again see MoreItems for examples.

 ## v1.1.0
- - ITems: Added ItemDisplay support
+ - Items: Added ItemDisplay support

 ## v1.0.0
  - Inital Release